 Some of the most troubling events are false accusations of abuse, especially sexual abuse.
 Here is an example from a case that Dan Pingelton handled about 15 years ago:

-This not only damaged the child, but wasted precious resources that should have been used to help real victims of abuse.
+This not only damaged the child but also wasted precious resources that should have been used to help real victims of abuse.
 The social service agencies, therapists, investigators and guardians ad litem usually do a good job, and they get it right.
-But once in awhile, for various reasons, they get things really wrong.
+But once in a while, for various reasons, they get things really wrong.
 And when that happens, you need a competent, aggressive attorney who is not afraid to tell all the other “experts” that they’re just wrong.
 Dan Pingelton has done that before, and he will do it again if necessary.
 Hopefully, you will never have to deal with this.
 But if you do, Dan Pingelton will be there for you.